dallascard/SBSCD/README.md

 ### Requirements

 The python packages used (along with the versions used) for this repo include:
+- tqdm
 - numpy
 - scipy
 - pandas
-- tqdm
+- spacy
 - torch
 - transformers

-In addition, `networkx` was used for Louvain community detection in the clustering analysis, and `matplitlib` was used for making Figure 1
+In addition, `networkx` was used for Louvain community detection in the clustering analysis, and `matplotlib` was used for making Figure 1.
+An `environment.yaml` file has also been included for replication of the environment, which it should be possible to build using `conda env create -f environment.yml`.

+### General usage

+To replicate the experiments from the paper, see the other sections below.
+For more general usage, follow the instructions here.

+To begin, this assumes that you have two text corpora, along with (optionally) a list of target words as a `.tsv` file.
+The input format for the text corpora is that everything (both corpora together) should be in a single .jsonlist file.
+Each document should be a json object with an `id` field (containing a unique ID), a `text` field (containing the raw text), and a `source` field (indicating which of the two corpora it is part of).
+The names of these in your file can be specified on the command line.

+In the general usage, you can use this to do semantic change detection on words, lemmas, or part-of-speech-tagged lemmas.
+If using lemmas or tags, you will also need to lemmatize the text using the script provided.
+The pipeline for semantic change detection is as follows:

+1. Tokenize the text using an appropriate model:
+`python -m general.tokenize --basedir <basedir> --infile <infile.jsonlist> --model <model>` `<basedir>` is where all the work will happen `<infile.jsonlist>` is the jsonlist file with all of the documents as json objects `<model>` is the name of the model to use, such as `bert-large-uncased`.
+If necesary, you can also specify the names of the fields in the jsonlist file using `--id-field`, `--source-field` and `--text-field`.

+2. Optionally, lemmatize the text using an appropriate spacy model:
+`python -m general.lemmatize --basedir <basedir> --model <model> --spacy <spacy_model>` where `<basedir>` and `<model>` are the same as above, and `<spacy_model>` is an appropriate (language-specific) model, such as `en_core_web_sm`

+3. Export the data for continued masked language model training:
+`python -m general.export_for_pretraining --basedir <basedir> --model <model>`

+4. Do the continued masked language model training:
+`python -m general.run_mlm --basedir <basedir> --model <model> --cache-dir <cache_dir>` where `<cache_dir>` allows you to specify where to store cached files from huggingface

+5. Index terms (both target terms, and random background terms):
+`python -m general.index_terms --basedir <basedir> --model <model> --targets-file <targets_file>` Here, `<targets_file>` (optional) is the list of target words that you definitely want to be included.
+Other relevant parameters include:
+- `--lemmas`: set to use lemmas rather than words
+- `--pos`: Use POS tags from spacy to distinguish between word forms with different tags
+- `--min-count`: Exclude terms from random selection with less than this many occurrences
+- `--min-count-per-corpus`: Require at least this count in each corpus
+- `--max-terms`: Only take a random sample of up to this many unique terms
+- `--max-tokens`: Limit the number of tokens sampled per term

+6. Embed the terms and get substitutes:
+`python -m general.get_substitutes --basedir <basedir> --model <model>` Once again, use the `--lemmas` and `--pos` flags if you used them above.
+You can also point to a file with stopwords to be excluded from the substitutes, using `--stopwords-file`.
+Other relevant parameters include `--max-window-size` and `--top-k`.

+7. Compute JSD and rescale to get final semantic change predictions:
+`python -m general.compute_jsds --basedir <basedir> --model <model>` Once again, use the `--lemmas` and `--pos` flags if you used them above.
+Other relevant factors include `--top-k` and `--window-factor` (see paper for details).

+The output of this will be a file called `<basedir>/embeddings_<model>/jsd_scores.csv` (and an equivalent `.json` file) containing the scaled estimate for all terms, including all target terms.

+Additional scripts that may be useful include `evaluate.py` (which allows you to evaluate against gold scores) and `get_top_repalcements.py` (which gather the top replacement terms from each corpus).

 ### Replicating GEMS experiments

 To replicate the results on GEMS, one first needs to obtain the COHA dataset, as well as the GEMS target scores.
-The former can be obtained (for a fee) from Mark Davies.
-The latter were obtained from the authors of ...
+The former can be obtained (for a fee) from Mark Davies via [this website](https://www.english-corpora.org/coha/).
+The latter were obtained from the authors of Gulordava and Baroni (2011).

 The following pipeline can be used to replicate these experiments: